IOT-DSA/sdk-dslink-java/README.md

 ## Running the examples

 In order to run any examples a broker must be running.
-All the examples can quickly be ran through gradle.
-The default connection url is `http://localhost:8080/conn` Howver this can be changed by passing `-Dexec.args="--broker http://localhost:8080/conn"` to the gradle script.
+All the examples can quickly be ran through Gradle.

 Running the requester: <br />
-`./gradlew :subprojects/requester:run`
+`./gradlew :subprojects/requester:run -Dexec.args="-b http://localhost:8080/conn"`

 Running the responder: <br />
-`./gradlew :subprojects/responder:run`
+`./gradlew :subprojects/responder:run -Dexec.args="-b http://localhost:8080/conn"`